sanderstad/powershellbyexample/content/post/error-actions.md

 $error[0]
 ```

-THe result should be that the script returns nothing at all.
+The result should be that the script returns nothing at all.

 ### Inquire

-With `Inquire` PowerShellhelps when an error occurred due to cmdlet.
+With `Inquire` PowerShell helps when an error occurred due to cmdlet.
 It will give the option to the user with choices and prompt for appropriate action.

 ```powershell
 Clear-Host